Building loyalty solutions into payments

 Another benefit of using automated data collection is that it speeds up the experience and makes it less cumbersome for both the merchant and the customer.
 When the intelligence is built into the design, the clerk may not have to ask customers for their information or take additional steps to activate customers’ loyalty benefits.

 Cash is perhaps the most anonymous, but new tokenization and encryption methods help to close vulnerabilities in the payment transaction.
 To customers, a new payment method must be more secure than a traditional card method, and security must be of little to no concern.
 They need to feel like they’re using the latest, best technology that shows they’re smarter than the criminals.

 As humans, we are wired to like rewards.
 Even if your program includes all of the above, there must be a reason to keep them coming back.
 That’s where rewards kick in.
 Programs that include incremental rewards and free stuff that’s of value to them makes your program more rewarding than other types of loyalty programs.

 We are at a point in time where technology is moving so rapidly that is seems impossible to keep pace with new developments.
-Focusing on the basics and working with a payments partner that can help you navigate the complexity helps ease the burden.
+Focusing on the basics and working with a payments partner offering solutions for loyalty that can help you navigate the complexity helps ease the burden.
 Technology will continue to evolve, but the basics of loyalty will stay the same.